natesymer/FHSTwitterEngine/README.markdown

 **General Comments**

-`FHSTwitterEngine` will attempt to preëmtively detect errors in your requests, before they are actually sent.
+`FHSTwitterEngine` will attempt to preemptively detect errors in your requests, before they are actually sent.
 This includes missing parameters, and a lack of authorization.
 If FHSTwitterEngine detects that a user is not logged in, it will attempt to load an access token using its delegate.
 This process is designed to prevent bad requests from being needlessly sent.

 **About requests**